devantler/nomad-packs/README.md

 ### Portainer

-Portainer is a centralized service delivery platform for containerized apps that allows self-hosting docker applications in fully managed environments with either Docker Swarm or K8.
+Portainer is a centralized service delivery platform for containerized apps that allows self-hosting docker applications in fully managed environments with Docker Swarm, Hashicorp Nomad or Kubernetes.

 This service manages all other stacks in the cluster and is capable of: